 However, this is not the case.
 When you don't eat enough high-fat foods, you may not get enough calories to support your body functions.
 Consequently, the body's processes, such as metabolism, begin to slow down.
 Similarly, you lose the benefits of eating healthy fats.

-Read on to determine what happens if you don't eat enough fat on a ketogenic diet.
-So glycogen loss is the first plateau.
+Glycogen Loss Is the First PlateauSo glycogen loss is the first plateau.
 Once you lose that water, your weight loss will slow down.
 Usually, when a person does not lose weight on the ketogenic diet, it is because he has not reached ketosis.

-A person on a ketogenic diet will get most of their calories from fat, which should account for 55 to 60% of their calorie intake.
+You Need Enough Calories from FatA person on a ketogenic diet will get most of their calories from fat, which should account for 55 to 60% of their calorie intake.
 Stagnation is partly due to your metabolism slowing down as you lose weight, meaning you start to burn fewer calories throughout the day (.
 This is because many of the main foods in the diet are high in fat and protein, which can increase satiety to avoid overeating (1.

 It simply means that you'll have to follow a low-carb or keto diet while doing other things to achieve your goals, including the tips below.
 These include wins without a scale (NSV), which are signs that you may be improving your health and managing to lose weight even when the scale doesn't move.
 This means that you can give yourself permission to increase your consumption of the tasty “right” types of fats discussed above, which will become the cornerstone of your success.

 Plateaus Are Common on Keto DietsAlthough many dieters experience rapid weight loss soon after starting this diet, plateaus where their weight stubbornly remains the same are also common.
 So, if it's been weeks or even months and you're still having problems, you may be falling prey to one of these common mistakes that can interfere with nutritional ketosis.